-As entrepreneurs, much of our decision making is grounded in empirical data, and that makes sense.
+As startup founders, much of our decision making is grounded in empirical data, and that makes sense.
 There’s too much at stake to risk it all purely on guesswork.

 We see iconic entrepreneurs use their intuition to succeed every day – Elon Musk, Bill Gates, Oprah Winfrey.

 But knowing when to trust your gut is, I believe, something every entrepreneur struggles with from time to time.

 If this is you, I think you’re going to like my conversation with Jan-Philipp Kruip.